knpuniversity/javascript/knpu/ep4-reactjs/jsx.md

 Well... fun fact!
 This crazy HTML syntax *is* actually valid.
 Well, it's not official
 JavaScript: it's something called JSX - an *extension* to JavaScript.
 To use it, all *we* need to do is teach Babel how to parse it.
-Rememeber, Babel is the tool that reads our JavaScript and "transpiles" it, or "rewrites" it, into older JavaScript that all browsers can understand.
+Remember, Babel is the tool that reads our JavaScript and "transpiles" it, or "rewrites" it, into older JavaScript that all browsers can understand.